Here are some facts about a natural disaster, tuberculosis.

 Concern for failed hope, unnatural disaster, and insanity

-And in New Zealand there is concern that the hope of making that country smoke-free by 2025 will not be realised.
+In New Zealand there is concern that the hope of making that country smoke-free by 2025 will not be realised.
 Therefore, there have been calls to make the sale of cigarettes illegal by this date.
 This is surely the only way for New Zealand or any other country to become smoke-free, though critics of such a proposal have expressed concern about making a currently legal activity, smoking, illegal.

-If this unnatural and unnecessary disaster doesn’t epitomise insanity I don’t know what does.
+If this unnatural and unnecessary disaster doesn’t epitomise insanity, I don’t know what does.

 Text © Gabriel Symonds